Interacting with Your Child Through Open Adoption

 Establishing healthy boundaries with the child who has been placed for adoption requires a birth mother to ask herself what type of relationship she desires to have with the child.
 Does she want her child to know he or she was adopted?
 What type of relationship do the adoptive parents want their child to have with his or her birth mother?

-What Type of Relationship Do You Crave with Your Child?
+Which Type of Open Adoption Relationship Is Right for You and Your Child?

 Once the initial boundaries and level of openness have been established, and it’s time for the relationship to begin, a birth mother can determine, based on her agreement with the adoptive parents, what type of relationship is appropriate to have with her child.